 Jesus reveals himself to his followers.

-"Do you find it so difficult to believe what was written by the prophets in the Scripture?"
-Jesus asked.
-"It was predicted by the prophets that the Messiah would have to suffer all these things before entering his time of glory."
-Then Jesus quoted passages from the writings of the prophets, explaining what the Scriptures said about himself.
+Here’s what the special man said to them: "Do you find it so difficult to believe what was written by the prophets in the Scripture?
+It was predicted by the prophets that the Messiah would have to suffer all these things before entering His time of glory."
+Do you have any guesses of who they were talking to on the road that day?